MarsUniversity/ECE382/source/labs/lab1/index.md

 SUB_OP:         .equ        0x22
 ```

-## Prelab
+# Prelab

 **This is due at the beginning of class**

-[15 pts] You will hand in a flow diagram of how your program will work (use PowerPoint).
+You will hand in a flow diagram of how your program will work (use PowerPoint).
-Your flow chart must start from when the program starts running until you
+Your flow chart must start from when the program starts running until your program
+receives an **END_OP**

-[10 pts] Answer the following questions:
+Answer the following questions:

 1. What should your program do if an input is out of range?
 1. How do you know if an input is out of range?
 1. What should your program do if an operator is unknown?
 1. Are there any bytes that you *cannot* use as an operand?
 1. What happens if you do not find and `END_OP` command?
-1. What happens ???
-1. ?
-1. ?
-1. ?
-1. ?

-# Lab Functionality
+# Demonstration

 Here are the test cases you must demonstrate to your instructor before the end
 of the class: